OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:22

-For as in Adam all die, so also in Christ all will be made alive.
+For just as all die in Adam, so in Christ all will be brought to life.

 ## 1 Corinthians 15:23